microsoft/sqlworkshops/sql2019lab/05_Linux_and_Containers.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="./graphics/textbubble.png"> <h2>SQL Server 2019 Linux and Containers</h2>

 SQL Server 2017 introduced the world to SQL Server on Linux and Containers.
-SQL Server on Linux is completely compatible with SQL Server on Windows due to the unique design of the SQL Platform Abstraction Layer (SQLPAL)The core engine features of SQL Server on Linux work exactly was SQL Server on Windows because the engine codebase is the same on both platforms.
+SQL Server on Linux is completely compatible with SQL Server on Windows due to the unique design of the SQL Platform Abstraction Layer (SQLPAL).
+The core engine features of SQL Server on Linux work exactly as SQL Server on Windows because the engine codebase is the same on both platforms.

 However, there were some features that come with SQL Server that were not included in SQL Server 2017 on Linux.
 SQL Server 2019 shores up these gaps by including the following new enhancements for Linux: